SciDB—the array database management system

-- SciDB is an array database management system.
-Arrays are the natural way to organize, store, and retrieve ordered or multifaceted data.
+- Arrays are the natural way to organize, store, and retrieve ordered or multifaceted data.

-- Arrays have an unfair speed advantage for multidimensional selections and joins.
+- SciDB’s unique Multidimensional Array Clustering gives it an unfair speed advantage for multidimensional selections and joins.
+Learn more about MAC™.

 - Select any two dimensions of your array and you have a matrix—represented in exactly the format you need to run complex analytics that drive predictive models.

-- SciDB uses a distributed massively parallel processing architecture that lets you store and access as much as you need by scaling out on commodity hardware.
+- A distributed massively parallel processing architecture lets you store and access as much data as you need by scaling out on commodity hardware.

 Array Data Model